Piccolo7210/Piccolo7210/README.md

 🎓 3rd-Year Software Engineering Student at the University of Dhaka
 💻 Passionate about full-stack development, distributed systems, and open-source projects
-🔍 Always eager to explore, learn, and build meaningful software solutions
+🔍 Currently Exploring AI Appliccation, Software Testing, DevOps.

 ---

 ## 🚀 About Me

 I'm currently pursuing my B.Sc. in Software Engineering at the **Institute of Information Technology**, University of Dhaka.
-With a CGPA of **3.82 (out of 4.00)** and hands-on experience in diverse projects, I thrive at the intersection of theory and practical problem-solving.

 I enjoy developing full-stack applications, building intelligent systems, and contributing to software that helps real-world users.
 Whether it's designing REST APIs, crafting responsive frontends, or diving into network traffic analysis, I love taking on new challenges.